On the Social Climbing of Eggs

 And while certain distinctions are indeed meaningful, the performance surrounding them has grown theatrical.
 Every carton insists upon superiority.
 Every label implies a quiet indictment of the others.

-We begin to suspect the egg has ambitions beyond its station.
+One begins to suspect the egg has ambitions beyond its station.

 Might I suggest a scandalous remedy?